 - Griffiths Gnat

-The Griffith’s Gnat is one of the most productive midge patterns to have ever been created.
+The Griffith’s Gnat is one of the most productive midge patterns ever created.
 This gnat’s secret to success comes from its cluster profile that gives fish the efficient option to eat midges.
-Trout love the look of the Griffiths, especially during a heavy hatch and they are keying in on adults.
+Trout love the look of the Griffiths, especially during a heavy hatch when they are keying in on adults.
 The hi-vis option of this fly makes for a great sighter fly with an emerger below.

 - Miracle Midge

-The Renegade is an extremely versatile fly to have in your box and can serve a variety of purposes depending on the size of the hook.
-In larger sizes, the Renegade works extremely well as an attractor pattern when searching for feeding fish.
+The Renegade is a highly versatile fly to have in your box and can serve various purposes depending on the size of the hook.
+In larger sizes, the Renegade works exceptionally well as an attractor pattern when searching for feeding fish.
 But in smaller sizes, #22-16, the pattern resembles a midge cluster and works well for fish feeding during a heavy hatch.